omeka/omeka-s-enduser/docs/sites/site_theme.md

 When on the Theme page of a Site, your current theme will appear at the top, with two buttons on the right: "Edit theme settings" and "Configure resource pages."
 Select the "Configure resource pages" button to modify how these pages will display in this theme.

 Note that your settings for a specific theme on a site will be saved if you change themes.
-For example, if you customized the item page for the Default theme, then switched to using Foundation for a while, then switched back to the Default theme, your custom resource page would still be there.
+For example, if you customized the item page for the Default theme, then switched to using Foundation for a while, then switched back to the Default theme, your item page settings would be retained.

 ### Selecting regions and blocks
 In the right sidebar, select a region from the dropdown menu, and then add a block to it from the list of available blocks by clicking on the block name.
 Blocks may be reordered or moved to other regions by dragging and dropping.